Cheapest Ontario County Heating Oil Price History

 Propane vs. Natural Gas vs. Heating Oil: Ontario Home Heating Fuel Comparison

-Homeowners have a host of fuels that can be used when it comes to heating.
-Natural Gas is the most popular choice in Ontario, used by 4,725,574 or 61% of homeowners.
-The next most popular primary heating fuel for Ontario homeowners is Electricity, used by 1,365,710 homes (18%).
-The other homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).
+Homeowners have a choice of fuels to choose from when it comes to heating.
+Natural Gas is the most common choice in Ontario, used by 4,725,574 or 61% of households.
+The 2nd most popular primary heating fuel for Ontario families is Electricity, used by 1,365,710 homes (18%).
+The remaining homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).

 Ontario County Residential Primary Home Heating Fuel (in Number of Households)